hartleybrody/web_starter/README.md

 ### Downloading the Project Locally Using Git
-Alright, now that we have ensured your system has both Python and Git installed, we're ready to start getting the application setup.
-Note that we'll be running a bunch of commands in the same Terminal window, so it's important to leave that up the whole time.
+Alright, now that we have ensured your system has both Python and git installed, we're ready to start getting the application setup.
+Note that we'll be running a bunch of commands in the same terminal window, so it's important to leave that up the whole time.

 First, you'll want to move to your desktop by running